 - dynamic content inaccessible to keyboard users (WCAG 2.1, Level A, 2.1.1)

 Our underlying content management system is currently being upgraded from Drupal 7 to Drupal 8.
-It is our intention to address these issues during that upgrade which is expected to be completed by April 2023.
+It is our intention to address these issues during that upgrade which is expected to be completed by end of 2023.

 There are a number of pages which do not use a consistent or appropriate use of headings.
 This may result in a loss of meaning for users of screen readers.
 This fails WCAG 2.1 1.3.1 (info and relationships).
 We plan to repair these pages by September 2023.